Architecture and Components

 5. Reverse Proxy: Rocket.Chat uses a reverse proxy for load balancing or caching purposes.
 This helps optimize the application's performance, ensuring smooth and efficient operation even under heavy load.

 6. Reactivity (OpLog) Layer: Rocket.Chat features a reactivity layer, which ensures real-time data updates in the system.
-This is crucial for a real-time chat application like Rocket.Chat, ensuring that users see the most up-to-date information in their chat interfaces.
+This is crucial for a real-time chat application like Rocket.Chat, ensuring that users see the most recent information in their chat interfaces.

 7. Permission Management: Rocket.Chat has components for managing user permissions.
 This is crucial for access control within the chat application, ensuring that users can only access the features and data they are authorized to use.